Skip to content Skip to footer navigation

 Storage tank

-- Many tanks have one or two "sacrificial anodes".
-This is a metal rod inside the tank which attracts minerals and other impurities that would otherwise corrode the tank – the anode corrodes instead, 'sacrificing" itself.
-Get a plumber to check the system and replace the anode every five years (or as per manufacturer instructions); doing this can add years to the life of the tank.
+Most mild-steel tanks have one or two ‘sacrificial anodes’.
+This is a metal rod inside the tank that attracts minerals and other impurities that would otherwise corrode the tank – the anode corrodes instead, ‘sacrificing’ itself.
+Get a plumber to check the system and replace the anode every five years, or as per manufacturer instructions.
+Doing this can add years to the life of the tank.

-- Stainless steel tanks are more expensive, but generally last longer and don't require as much maintenance as mild-steel tanks.
-They usually carry a 10-year warranty, but still require occasional maintenance (such as replacement of valves and seals).
+Stainless steel tanks are more expensive, but generally last longer and don’t require as much maintenance as mild steel tanks.
+They usually carry a 10-year warranty, but still require occasional maintenance, such as replacement of valves and seals (which often have a warranty of only one year).

-- Also often referred to as "instantaneous", a continuous flow hot water system heats only as much water as you need, when you need it.
+A continuous flow hot water system (also referred to as 'instantaneous') heats only as much water as you need, when you need it.
 They aren't truly instantaneous – it can take a few seconds before hot water starts flowing from the tap, especially when there's a fair distance of pipe between the hot water system and the tap.

 Household size and water usage